winter dream circle

 —Marie-Louise Von Franz

-The Winter Dream Circle is a collaborative workshop in which participants learn to explore and interpret nocturnal dreams.
-Each meeting focuses on two to three dreams brought by participants, with the group supporting the dreamer in finding personal meaning and resonance.
+The Winter Dream Circle is a collaborative workshop in which participants learn to interpret and find personal meaning in nocturnal dreams.
+Each meeting focuses on two to three dreams brought by participants.

 The orientation is Jungian, understanding dreams as significant communication from the unconscious, guiding the dreamer toward wholeness.
 Within this framework, the Ullman Method, Focusing, and somatic practices are introduced to deepen understanding.

-Rather than psychotherapy, this group provides a supportive learning space for dream work and for connecting with the wisdom of the unconscious.
+Please note that this is not a therapy group.
+Rather, it is a supportive learning space for dream work and connecting with the wisdom of the unconscious.

-(It’s ok if you can’t attend every meeting, but try not to miss more than one.)
+It’s ok if you can’t make every meeting, but try not to miss more than two.

 FAQ